-Rollins Pass is an anthropologically significant mountain pass that sits roughly 5 miles east of Winter Park, Colorado.
+Rollins Pass (also called Corona Pass on the Grand County side) is an anthropologically significant mountain pass that sits roughly 5 miles east of Winter Park, Colorado.
 The pass’s rich history and frequent use make it known as “one of the most endangered sites in Colorado.”

 The area has endured many natural and man-made avalanches and has been traversed for thousands of years.
 Today, Rollins pass sits on the border between Boulder, Gilpin, and Grand County.